RunApe/MonitorScripts/README.md

 ## Tricks, Tips and Links

-* `test.done()` is added to all places in the code where your test is done, whether it be at the end of asynchronous callbacks or at the end of synchronous code.
+* You need to add `test.done()` to all places in the code where your test is finished, whether it be at the end of asynchronous callbacks or at the end of synchronous code.
 Omitting the `test.done()` halts the test until it times out.

-* Your code should always be enclosed in a `try-catch` clause so you can handle the error case and output a proper with console.log.
+* Your code should always be enclosed in a `try-catch` clause so you can handle the error case and output a proper message with console.log.
 To fail the test either push to the `test.failures` array or rethrow the exception.
   ```javascript
   try{ ... }
   catch (e) {